Focus and Scope

 Volumes and Sections

-The journal publishes one volume per year with multiple issues and special editions appearing as needed.
+The journal publishes two volumes per year with multiple issues and special editions appearing as needed.

 We also will consider suggestions for special dedicated editions such as a collection of papers from a local student conference.
 The Editorial Board makes all final decisions on such requests.